-John Therry Catholic High School was established in 1981 at Rosemeadow.
+John Therry Catholic College was established in 1981 as John Therry Catholic High School at Rosemeadow.
 Our school mission statement is "To create a learning environment based on Catholic faith which empowers students and staff to achieve their potential as individuals in the wider community".
 We strive for graduates of John Therry to be confident and courageous young men and women who make a positive difference in their world.
 Our goal is spiritual, sporting, social and academic excellence for all our students.
 Our Graduate Statement which was developed by the school in 2009 and is displayed in all classrooms captures these aspirations for our students.

 Students come from diverse ethnic and socio-economic backgrounds.
 The school community has an inclusive attitude towards all students as evidenced by initiatives such as the Stage 6 Life Skills Satellite class link with Mater Dei and integrated Life skills classes for Stage 4 & 5.
 Pathways options are also available for Stage 6 students.

 Student leadership and the place of the student voice in the school has further developed in recent years with expanding roles and a Peer Mentorship Program which is embedded in a Vertical Pastoral Learning Group structure.
 The student voice through student leadership opportunities is strong.

 The core values of the College are identified within the school motto "Recta Sapere" and its prayer "to know, love and relish what is right and just" and are demonstrated in a strong Catholic ethos where students are advocates for social justice and peace.
 The College has had links to the Marist Brothers and their charism since its establishment but has recently, in 2010 been reinvigorated by the return of the two Marist brothers to the college staff.
 The 5 Marist pillars of Presence, In the Way of Mary, Love of Work, Simplicity and Family Spirit are evident across many aspects of college life.